douden/test_book_from_template/book/readme_manual.md

 	 - $\lightanddark{\sum}_{n=1}^\infty$
 ::::

+All of the $\LaTeX$ commands can be used in all components that already support $\LaTeX$.

 ### MarkDown text colors

+The defined roles can be used in regular MarkDown code, similar to other roles such as `numref` and `code`.

 The CSS/custom named colors can be somewhat combined with strong and emphasis as shown in the table.